-The pickleball non-volley zone implements strict rules to ensure that every player is clear on what they can and cannot do.
+The no volley zone implements strict rules to ensure that every player is clear on what they can and cannot do.
 The over the line rules help clarify a few details about the kitchen.

-The non-volley line, which is placed seven feet from the net, is strictly a part of the non-volley zone.
-That being said, players cannot touch this line with their feet while volleying.
-If they do, the hit is considered a fault.
+The non volley zone line or kitchen line, which is placed seven feet from the pickleball net, is strictly a part of the non-volley zone.
+That being said, players cannot touch the kitchen line with their feet while volleying.
+If they do, the hit is considered a “dead ball” or a fault.

-In fact, it’s not just the feet that can’t touch this line – it’s any part of a participating player.
+In fact, it’s not just the feet that can’t touch the kitchen line – it’s any part of a participating player.
 This actually includes clothing and equipment as well.
-So, when a player is volleying just behind the non-volley line, they must not allow their paddle to cross the line.
+So, when a player is volleying just behind the kitchen line, they must not allow their paddle to cross the line.
 Otherwise, the play will result in a fault.

 Additionally, should any piece of a player’s clothing or equipment fall into the non-volley zone during a volley, then the result will be a fault.
 In other words, make sure you hold onto your hat during an intense volley moment.

 Players must adhere to the over the line rules even after the ball has gone over the net and to their opponent’s side.
 If their opponent misses the shot and the ball is dead, you still can’t touch this line or enter the non-volley zone.

 The level of seriousness presented by the non-volley zone in pickleball skyrockets when you extend to partners’ play (or four players).
 When playing on a team, the same rules of the kitchen still apply.

 However, things can quickly become intense.
 A partner can physically hold back their teammate to prevent them from crossing into the non-volley zone.
 So, if you spot your partner losing their balance, you can pull them away from the zone to impede their momentum.